G0246/SafeCircle/README.md

 # SafeCircle
-SafeCircle is a powerful platform designed to help users to host and manage their own nodes securely and efficiently.
+SafeCircle is a tool designed to help users to host and manage their own nodes securely and efficiently.

 ## Key Features:
 - Easy Setup: Streamlined installation process for quick deployment.
 - Management Tools: Intuitive interface for monitoring node health and performance.
-- ~~Community Support: Access to documentation and a community forum for questions and collaborations.~~
+- ~~Community Support: Access to documentation and collaborations.~~

 ## Getting Started:
 Clone the repository: